 Watch out for AMT liability.
-In the case that you don’t early exercise your ISOs, you could be taxed at when they vest at the AMT rate, which can present a rather hefty tax burden.
+In the case that you don’t exercise your ISOs at, you could be taxed when they vest at the AMT rate, which can present a rather hefty tax burden.

 Years ago, as the first engineer hired at a growing startup, I purchased a significant number of my shares after they had already vested when I was leaving the company—my tax bill ended up being over $60k and I had to get a payment plan from the IRS in order to pay off my tax liability.

-They are mostly covered above, but it pays to know the phrase “disqualifying disposition”.
+They are mostly covered above, but it pays to know the phrase “disqualifying disposition."
 One of these can only occur if you’ve filed the section 83b election (thus the name).
-If you sell before 2 years after the grant date, you will have a disqualifying disposition on your hands, and will not be eligible for long term capital gains taxes.
+If you sell less than two years after the grant date, you will have a disqualifying disposition on your hands, you're no longer eligible for long term capital gains taxes.

-Regardless of the time of grant, a year must also have passed since your 83b election date, or you will have another case of a disqualifying disposition, and a higher tax burden will result.
-Barring any unforeseen circumstances, they are easy
+Regardless of the time of grant, a year must also have passed since your 83 (b) election date, or you will have another case of a disqualifying disposition, and a higher tax burden will result.

 - NSOs (Non-qualified Stock Options) can be used to compensate employees, consultants, directors, business partners, and advisors.